rahulkumar7887/MySFOrg/README.md

 # SFDC
-This is the initial commit for the Warner Bros Salesforce Org, which primarily supports CAS and CRM.
+This is the initial commit.